 Proof of disability is required when applying for accessible tickets or additional complimentary assistant tickets.
 The proof required is either a copy of your entitlement to care and/or mobility component of the disability living allowance or a copy of your blue badge.

 Entry to all home games in the Gallagher Premiership, Premiership Rugby Cup and European pool fixtures are included in season tickets.

 Match tickets are booked via the Tigers ticket office.
 Book in person at Welford Road, phone 0116 319 8888 (option 2) or online.
 Online services are available all day, every day.

 You can use the print-at-home option for match tickets purchased bought online.

 If you are picking up pre-purchased tickets, the Collection Point is on the plaza outside the Holland & Barrett Stand.

 The club has also installed self-service kiosks at the collection point.
 You will need your booking number handy to print your ticket at the kiosk.

-Both Tigers stores on the plaza and next to the ticket office will accept cash and cashless payments.
+The Club Shop and the ticket office will accept cash and cashless payments.

 Programme stalls situated outside of the ground will take cash payment, with stalls inside the stadium cashless only.